 These troubleshooting tables can be used when the display unit indicates an alarm or alert, or when there is a problem with the container.
-If a solution can not be found, replace the container.
+If a solution can not be found, consider contacting the support (refer to 1.4 Contact) for additional assistance or to replace the container.
 Meanwhile, place the cargo in a temperature controlled area.

-5.1 INFORMATION MESSAGES
+5.1 ON-GOING TASKS